What is this deliverable for?

 A manager taking over a team can generate the report to get an immediate snapshot of the existing dynamics.

-Identify the missing profiles in a team before launching a recruitment: what behavioral style, cognitive type, or technical skills are lacking?
+Identify the missing profiles in a team before starting recruitment: what behavioral style, cognitive type, or technical skills are lacking?

 Consultants and coaches use the team report as a basis for facilitating collective intelligence or team development sessions.